joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-08-31-JS-tree-edge-triage.md

 ### Strategy

 Both can somehow inspect the entire tree, so there's no mystery about what they'll find in any sub-tree.
 Beren will win if, at any level, she has a $B$-edge to choose.
-So, if Aaron is to win, there has to be at least one path from the beginning to infinity that alternates between one of $\\{AA, AB, BA\\}$ on the Aaron turns and $AA$ on the Beren turns.
+So, if Aaron is to win, there needs to be at least one path from the beginning to infinity that alternates between one of $\\{AA, AB, BA\\}$ on the Aaron turns and $AA$ on the Beren turns.

 Whenever Beren finishes a turn, we get the original situation back.
-This means we can count ahead by two steps, and coarse grain over the rest of the turns.
+This means we can look ahead by two steps, and coarse grain over the rest of the turns.

 ### Analysis